-With Red Bull Salzburg’s recent announcement of Jesse Marsch as next year’s head coach, he joins an impressive group of talented American coaches who applied their trade abroad.
+With Red Bull Salzburg’s recent announcement of Jesse Marsch as next year’s head coach, he joins an impressive group of talented American coaches who have applied their trade abroad.

 Most would be proud to accomplish what the likes of Greg Berhalter and Bob Bradley have already achieved in their careers.
-The former, now leading the US Men’s National Team’s revival, while the latter is setting a new standard for expansion teams with free flowing and fun football in Los Angeles.
+The former, now leading the US Men’s National Team’s revival, while the latter is setting a new standard for expansion teams with free flowing and enjoyable football in Los Angeles.
 Despite what some less informed people might perceive as failure at Swansea for Bradley, his previous coaching record, alongside with Swansea’s demise since his departure, quite clearly indicate where the real issues lie in South Wales.

 Bradley and Berhalter will likely, and quite rightly end up in US Soccer’s hall of fame.